Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 Gleeson has undertaken Capital Master planning.
-To accommodate Year 7's a number of physical changes will take place at the College:
+To accommodate Year 7's a number of physical changes have taken place at the College:

-- refurbishments of general learning areas to provide flexible learning options
+- refurbishment of general learning areas to provide flexible learning options;

-And Year 7 students will have access to our specialist facilities including:
+And Year 7 students have access to our specialist facilities including:

 - Three indoor gymnasia, a weights room and hockey pitch just to name a few!